jazenwong/wong-blog/_posts/branding/2020-09-06-purpose-of-branding.markdown

 ![Timberland Ad](/assets/blogimages/TimberlandAd.jpeg#center "Timberland Ad")

 But another group of people, not Timberland's target audience, white working men, started to take a liking to their shoes - [hip-hop and R&B artists](https://www.vice.com/en_au/article/vb3gy9/how-hip-hop-coopted-a-boot-made-for-construction-workers).
 Vibe, a hip-hop lifestyle magazine, even paid tribute to the Timberland boots as being iconic to hip-hop in their September 2005 issue.
-An NYC museum also hosted had an exhibition called "Black Style Now" that included Timberland boots as part of "the global hip-hop uniform".
+An NYC museum also hosted had an exhibition called "Black Style Now" that included Timberland boots as part of "the global hip-hop uniform."
 Timberlands had caught on with a completely different market group than the one the founders had intended to sell to.

 ![Timberland Mobb](/assets/blogimages/TimberlandMobb.jpg#center "TimberlandMobb")